-The Publication Ethics and Publication Malpractice Statement of the Sprin journals are based on the Committee on Publication Ethics (COPE) Code of Conduct guidelines and requirements for peer-reviewed journals, elaborated by the ‘Elsevier’ Publishing House (by international ethical rules of scientific publications).
+The Publication Ethics and Publication Malpractice Statement of the Sprin journals are based on the Committee on Publication Ethics (COPE) Code of Conduct guidelines and requirements for peer-reviewed journals, elaborated by the 'Elsevier Publishing House (by international ethical rules scientific publications).

 1.1.
-The publication in a peer-reviewed learned journal, serves many purposes outside of simple communication It is important to agree upon standards of expected ethical behaviour for all parties involved in the act of publishing: the author, the journal editor, the peer reviewer, the publisher and the society of society-owned or sponsored journal: ‘Noise Theory and Practice’
+The Publication in a peer-reviewed learned journal serves many purposes outside of simple communication.
+It is essential to agree upon standards of expected ethical behavior for all parties involved in publishing: the author, the journal editor, the peer reviewer, and the publisher.

-1.2.Publisher has a supporting, investing, and nurturing role in the scholarly communication process but is also ultimately responsible for ensuring that best practice is followed in its publications.
+1.2.Publisher has a supporting, investing, and nurturing role in the scholarly communication process but is ultimately responsible for ensuring that best practices are followed in its publications.

 1.3.
 Publisher takes its duties of guardianship over the scholarly record extremely seriously.